What to do in Palau Sardinia. Port

 But what are the beaches that make La Maddalena so special?
 Read on to discover how to reach them!

-Beaches of Grande and Piccolo Pevero in Costa Smeralda
+Grande Pevero beach in Costa Smeralda

 Sardinia, an island of unique charm, home to high-calibre seaside resorts and breathtaking landscapes, is the favourite destination of thousands of people who want a balance between fun and tranquillity.
 Areas such as the Costa Smeralda are able to host thousands of tourists every year in its exclusive locations such as Pantogia, Porto Cervo, Golfo Pevero and Cala di Volpe.